defoebrand/Tracker-Keeper/README.md

 1. Clone this repository with `git clone` [`https://github.com/defoebrand/Tracker-Keeper.git`](https://github.com/defoebrand/Tracker-Keeper.git) using a terminal or command line.
 2. Direct your terminal to the project folder by entering `cd Tracker-Keeper`
+3. Type `git checkout working-branch` (this will be unnecessary once this project is merged with development)
-3. Run `bundle install` to install the necessary dependencies
+4. Run `bundle install` to install the necessary dependencies
-4. Check the config/database.yml file for matching username and password for your local postgres database
 5. Run `rails db:setup` to setup your local database.
-6. Run `rails db:migrate` to setup your database schema.
-7. Run `rails server` to start the application.
+6. Run `rails server` to start the application.
-8. Finally, direct your browser to '<http://localhost:3000/>' to view the app.
+7. Finally, direct your browser to '<http://localhost:3000/>' to view the app.

 ### Testing